Can you spare a few minutes?

 Before you begin negotiating, make sure you know what your rights are.
 The Shelter website is a good place to start.
 This information will help you know what you must do and the limits on what you can expect from your landlord.
 Check what your tenancy agreement says but don't assume it has got the law right or tells you everything there is to know.

-If you are negotiating about an increase in your rent, make sure you have researched the rental price of similar sized properties in the area.
+If you are negotiating about an increase in your rent, make sure you have researched the current rental price of similar sized properties in the area.
 You can do this using property websites.

 2. Have a plan

 Plan what you are going to ask for and how.
-Anticipate your landlord's objections or potential problems and think about how you might respond to them.
+Anticipate your landlord's objections or potential problems with your plan and think about how you might respond to them.
 For example, if a rent increase seems unavoidable, do you want to ask for some of your household bills to be included within the rent or for your landlord to carry out some repair work in return?
 If your landlord agrees to any work, get it in writing and set a deadline.

 3. Be flexible

 You may need to be flexible at certain points in a conversation with your landlord or their letting agent.
 For example, perhaps you want them to redecorate 4 walls following some repairs but they are only offering to redecorate 2 walls.
 Maybe you can agree on 3 or ask them to give you the paint so that you can redecorate the rest of the room?
-Decide in advance what you are willing to compromise about, and how far.
+Decide in advance what you are willing to compromise on, and how far.

 4. Be calm, confident and assertive